Bassam-Jawish/Winbely-Social-App/README.md

 ## Features

-- You can Login and register as a user in this app.
+- login and register as a user in this app.

+- Observing all posts that everyone posts.

+- Posing pictures and videos with description.

+- Seaching about people and to follow and unfollow them.

+- Like posts and add them to favorites page.

+- Adding comments to any post.

+- Profile Screen to see user information (followes - following - posts).

--
+- Editing user information.

+- One to One Chat with any user (Realtime Messaging).